JPadley18/pydrake/docs/source/starting.rst

 Basic API Interaction
 ---------------------
 Let's try using some of the basic functionality of PyDrake.
-This library is object-oriented, and adds a karge amount of abstraction to the library.
+This library is object-oriented, and adds a large amount of abstraction to the library.
 This allows you to focus on using the API rather than having to process the data yourself.
 Let's first try to gather your summoner information.